Oven logo

 Published

-Fast, flexible, and advanced image augmentation library for deep learning and computer vision.
-Albumentations offers a wide range of transformations for images, masks, bounding boxes, and keypoints, with optimized performance and seamless integration into ML workflows.
+Fast, flexible, and advanced augmentation library for deep learning, computer vision, and medical imaging.
+Albumentations offers a wide range of transformations for both 2D (images, masks, bboxes, keypoints) and 3D (volumes, volumetric masks, keypoints) data, with optimized performance and seamless integration into ML workflows.

 Albumentations